|

 - WordTracker.

-Google thinks will generate more clicks, you can see
+comparing which keywords Google thinks will generate more clicks, you

-which keywords users are more likely to use for their
+can see which keywords users are more likely to use for their searches.

 - Overture

-least as popular as possible given what your market
+as popular as possible given what your market is.

 Let's look at a practical example.
 Back when I did

-to get "wedding gifts" onto the front page after all.
-But
+gifts" onto the front page after all.
+But "personalized wedding gifts"

-to find a less competitive term, usually by making it
+solution is to find a less competitive term, usually by making it more

-more specialized by adding another word or two to the
+specialized by adding another word or two to the search term.

 Summing it up